- Coughing and gagging in old dogs could be signs of illnesses such as heart disease, congestive heart failure, kennel

 Heartworm is more prevalent in warmer areas such as California and Florida, but it is present anywhere that mosquitoes are available to transmit the disease.
 A cough can distinguish a dog with heartworm disease, or the dog may exhibit zero symptoms.
 Everything depends on the size of the dog, how many worms are present, and the dog’s overall health.
 When your pup does have an indicative coughing, it will be a mild and persistent one.
 Other symptoms are low energy, loss of weight, and a reduction in appetite.
 Severe infestations can result in heart failure signs like a swollen abdomen from the buildup of fluids.
 A coughing dog may also be actually having bouts of reverse sneezing wherein they aggressively suck in air instead of out.
 Observe your dog closely and take him to the vet as all of these symptoms can still point to heartworm disease.

 Some fungal infections can cause coughing.
 These occur when yeast, as well as other fungi, are picked up through the air or from the dirt.
 Your veterinarian can prescribe a helpful medicine to stop the nagging cough.

-Distemper is highly contagious but can be prevented by one of the common vaccine combinations for dogs.
+Distemper in dogs is highly contagious but can be prevented by one of the common vaccine combinations for dogs.
 A cough is common in cases of distemper.
-This airborne vaccine is a serious condition, so be sure your pup is up to date with shots.
+This airborne vaccine is a serious condition, so be sure to stay on top of your puppy’s shot schedule.

 Dogs can develop pneumonia or bronchitis.
 They can also inhale grass seeds, dirt, or food, leading to infected air passages.
 Antibiotics can help drive out the infection.
 In rarer cases, lung cancer is the culprit.
 In this case, your veterinarian will guide you in the options of medication or surgery to treat the lung cancer.